SAP-samples/btp-setup-automator/usecases/other/discoverycenter/3239-customui/README.md

 The tool starts to execute and the only thing you need to type-in is your password for your SAP BTP account.
 The btp-setup-automator script will now prepare your SAP BTP account to cover the discovery center mission.

-In case you don't have the rights to create your own sub account, you should add the sub account id as a parameter to the command.
+> ⚠ NOTE: In case you don't have the rights to create your own sub account, you should add the sub account id as a parameter to the command.
 That should look like this:

 ```bash
 ./btpsa -parameterfile 'usecases/other/discoverycenter/3774-taskcenter/parameters.json' \